-Current guidelines on the labelling requirements for GM foods entering the country as imports.
-This would also apply to rice products derived from LLRICE62.
-Importers and manufacturers involved in the food industry would continue to be able to source non-GM whole rice or derivatives if preferred.

-FSANZ acknowledges that Australian rice exports are currently not associated with GM products.
-However, approval of GM rice in Australia and New Zealand would be only one element of negotiations between companies involved in international trade and would be expected to have negligible impact on business compliance costs.
-Further, approval of LLRICE62 in Australia and New Zealand would not necessarily compromise trade in non-GM rice, particularly as GM rice is currently not grown in either country.
+Approval of LLRICE62 however does not mean that all rice products would be derived from a GM source.
+Importers and manufacturers involved in the food industry in Australia and New Zealand would continue to be able to source non-GM whole rice or derivatives if preferred.
+Further, approval of LLRICE62 in Australia and New Zealand would not necessarily compromise trade in non-GM rice, particularly as there is no intention to cultivate GM rice in either Australia or New Zealand.
 In the event of international market penetration of GM rice, a price premium may apply to non-GM varieties.